marcelcases/marcelcases.github.io/about.markdown

 :   **Excgange student**; Tallinn University of Technology.
 TalTech

 2014-2018
 :   **BSc, Industrial Electronics and Automatic Control Engineering**; Universitat Politècnica de Catalunya.
 BarcelonaTech

-    *Thesis title: Design and implementation of a field oriented controller system for a three-phase induction motor on an FPGA*
+    *Thesis title: Design and implementation of a field oriented controller system for a three-phase induction motor on a FPGA*

 Experience
 ----------